matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 5 - Managing the Test Activities/3 Entry and Exit Criteria.md

 ### Typical Exit Criteria (Definition of Done)
 **When to safely stop testing, when to declare a certain test activity Done?
-Should be a balance of quality, budget, schedule and feature considerations.**
+Should be a balance of quality, budget, schedule & feature considerations.**
 * Measures of thoroughness
   * Achieved level of coverage
   * Number of unresolved defects